 1:1200 Scale Model Scratch-Building

-I have written the following articles describing modeling techniques for scratch building 1:1200
+John wrote the following articles describing modeling techniques for scratch building 1:1200 ship models.

 Most would tell John that him he couldn’t build respectable models using balsa wood as my basic material.
 Well, based on 37 years of experience, he disagreed.
 John used balsa exclusively and was able to achieve credible results with elementary tools and really a minimum of time.
 Balsa does, however, have a more noticeable grain than other materials...

 Scratch-building an Aircraft Carrier

 The IJNS Shinano